MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 ## Initialize PlayFab Party

-Before continuing with this section, we recommend reading about [PlayFab Party objects and their relationships](concepts-objects.md) and viewing the code comments in the public [Party.h](https://github.com/PlayFab/PlayFabParty/blob/docs/include/Party.h) header.
-This provides a deeper understanding of the following operations.
+Before continuing with this section, we recommend reading about [PlayFab Party objects and their relationships](concepts-objects.md) and viewing the code comments in the public [Party.h](https://github.com/PlayFab/PlayFabParty/blob/docs/include/Party.h) header for a deeper understanding of the following operations.

 At a high level, initializing Party involves the following steps: